ebuzeryalcin/Travellers/README.md

 **HTML** - All pages were run through the [W3C HTML Validator](https://validator.w3.org/) to ensure compliance with the standards.

 **CSS** - CSS validation with the W3C's [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) returned overlay was not an overflow value.
+This is fixed.
 No other issues were found.

 **Python** - All Python code was checked with the [PEP8 online validator](http://pep8online.com/) and is PEP8 compliant.